natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 The water yield model is based on a simple water balance where it is assumed that all water in excess of evaporative loss arrives at the outlet of the watershed.
 The model is an annual average time step simulation tool applied at the pixel level but reported at the subwatershed level.
 If possible, calibration of the model  should be performed using long term average streamflow (as a rule of thumb, a 10-year period can be used to capture some climate variability).
 Gauge data is often provided in flow units (i.e m\ :sup:`3`\ /s).
 Since the model calculates water volume, the observed flow data should be converted into units of m\ :sup:`3`\ /year.
 Climate data (total precipitation and potential evapotranspiration) should also match the date of the land use map.
 The other inputs, root restricting layer depth and plant available water content are less susceptible to temporal variability so any available data for these parameters may be used.

 As with all models, model uncertainty is inherent and must be considered when analyzing results for decision making.
-Before the user starts the calibration process, we highly recommend conducting sensitivity analyses.
-The sensitivity analyses will define the parameters that influence model outputs the most (see for example Hamel and Guswa, in review; Sanchez-Canales et al., 2012).
+Before starting the calibration process, we highly recommend conducting a sensitivity analysis.
+The sensitivity analysis will define the parameters that influence model outputs the most (see for example Hamel and Guswa 2015; Sanchez-Canales et al., 2012).
 The calibration can then focus on highly sensitive parameters.

 References